-Lower dose of corticosteroids just as effective as higher for shoulder painOctober 27th, 2011 in Diseases, Conditions, Syndromes /
+Lower dose of corticosteroids just as effective as higher for shoulder painOctober 27, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Although corticosteroid injections are one of the most common treatments for shoulder pain, there have been relatively few high-quality investigations of their efficacy and duration of action.
 In a study scheduled for publication in the December issue of the Archives of Physical Medicine and Rehabilitation, researchers report on the first comparative study of the two most commonly corticosteroid doses administered for shoulder pain.
 They found that lower doses were just as effective as higher doses in terms of reduction of pain, improved range of motion and duration of efficacy.

 "There has been no guidance for adequate corticosteroid doses during subacromial injection.
 Physicians have depended mainly on their experience for the selection of dose", commented lead investigator Seung-Hyun Yoon, MD, PhD, Assistant Professor, Department of Physical Medicine and Rehabilitation, Ajou University School of Medicine, Suwon, Republic of Korea.
 "This is the first study to assess the efficacy of corticosteroid according to two different doses, which are the most widely used in subacromial injection for participants with periarticular shoulder disorders.
 Initial use of a low dose is encouraged because there was no difference in efficacy according to dose, and the effect of corticosteroid lasted up to 8 weeks."